HaochenZ11/CMU-VLA-Challenge/README.md

 ## Submission
 Submissions will be made as a github repository link to a public repository.
 The easiest way would be to fork this repository and make changes there, as the repository submitted will need to be structured in the same way.
 The only files/folders that should be changed are what's under [ai_module](ai_module/) and potentially the [launch.sh](launch.sh).
+If changes were made to the docker image to install packages, push the updated image to [Docker Hub](https://hub.docker.com/) and submit the link to the image as well.

 Prior to submitting, please download the docker image and test it with the simulator as the submission will be evaluated in the same way.
 Please also make sure that waypoints and visualization markers sent match the types in the example dummy model and are on the same ROS topics so that the base navigation system can correctly receive them.